 Be careful not to stereotype in this category!
 There may be cultural differences, which might require heightened understanding.

-If you have questions or concerns about these matters, we encourage you to consult with one of the people listed below:
+If you have questions or concerns about these matters we encourage you to consult with one of the folks listed below:

 Their phones numbers and email addresses are available in the College Directory.